Igloczek/astro-electron/README.md

     astroElectron({
       main: {
-        entry: "src/electron/main.ts", // Path to your Electron main file },
+        entry: "src/electron/main.ts", // Path to your Electron main file
+        vite: {}, // Vite-specific configurations (by default we use the same config as your Astro project) },
       preload: {
-        input: "src/electron/preload.ts", // Path to your Electron preload file },
+        input: "src/electron/preload.ts", // Path to your Electron preload file
+        vite: {}, // Vite-specific configurations (by default we use the same config as your Astro project) },
       renderer: {
         // Renderer-specific configurations (if needed)